8 interesting facts about Monday's tornado

 This particular landspout tornado developed when a non-rotating thunderstorm formed over the top of some spinning air that was already present on the ground.
 When the storm's updraft pulled that spinning air up into the cloud base, it became a tornado.

-There was additional vorticity added to that column by an outflow boundary moving in from some other thunderstorms that popped to the east of Denver International Airport.
+There was additional vorticity added to that column by an outflow boundary moving in from some other thunderstorms that popped to the east of Denver International Airport (DIA).

 The real term for that is a non-supercell tornado, or a mesocyclonic tornado.